Oriyans-sunset/Oriyans-sunset/README.md

 [![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/priyanshu-rastogi-56369321a/)

 ## About Me
 Hi!
 I'm a computer science student at University of Alberta, who loves working with new and interesting technologies to build fun and meaningful software.
-I like to work with backend, and enjoy fast pace and challenging enviroments.
+Check out my various projects ranging from apps to websites.

 <!--
 **Oriyans-sunset/Oriyans-sunset** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.